-- Three members of the SLT are 'Designated Safeguarding Leads.
-Mr Whitehead (DHT) is the Lead Designated Safeguarding Lead, with responsibility for online safety.
-Mrs Stoker (HT) is Deputy Safeguarding Lead and Single Point of Contact (SPOC) for prevent incidents.
-Mrs Oates (AHT) is Deputy Safeguarding Lead with a responsibility for Looked After Children.
-They will be responsible for co-ordinating all child protection in school. - Where the school has concerns about a child, the Designated Staff will decide what steps should be taken.
+- Four members of senior staff across the Federation are Designated Safeguarding Leads (DSLs).
+Rob Whitehead and Jayne Taylor are the Lead Designated Safeguarding Lead within each school.
+Sally Stoker is Deputy Safeguarding Lead and Single Point of Contact (SPOC) for Prevent incidents.
+Jenny Oates (SPS) is Deputy Safeguarding Lead with a responsibility for Looked After Children.
+They are responsible for co-ordinating child protection in the schools. - Where the school has concerns about a child, the DSLs will decide what steps should be taken.
 See flowchart (p10). - Child Protection information needs to be dealt with in a confidential manner.
 A written record will be made of what information has been shared with who, and when.
-Staff will be informed of relevant details only when the Designated Staff feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - ➤ CPOMS Child Protection Online Monitoring system will be used by all staff to monitor incidents and alert other members of staff. - ➤ Child Protection records will be stored securely in a central place separate from academic records.
-They should be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation. - Access to these by staff other than the Designated Staff will be restricted, and a written record will be kept of who has had access to them and when. - Parents should be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
-General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - ➤ If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
-Contact between the two schools may be necessary, especially on transfer from primary to high schools.
+Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - > CPOMS will be used by all staff to monitor incidents and alert other members of staff. - Any hard copies of child protection records will be stored securely in a central place separate from academic records.
+They should be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation. - Access to these by staff other than the DSLs will be restricted, and a written record will be kept of who has had access to them and when. - Parents should be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
+General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
+Contact between the two schools may be necessary, especially on transfer from nursery to primary school and primary to secondary school.
 We will record where and to whom the records have been passed, and the date.